Wylie A. Aitken, Chairman

 As a journalist, Weinstein was known for his work on death penalty cases – freeing one man after 24 years in prison – as well as investigations into consumer fraud and white-collar crime.

-Norberto Santana Jr., Editor-in-Chief
+Norberto Santana Jr., Publisher

 Clark is a respected finance professional with more than 25 years’ experience.
 A graduate of CSU Fullerton, she spent five years with the international public accounting firm of Deloitte and 20 years as the CFO and Finance Director for public agencies including the County of Orange, City of Irvine and Transportation Corridor Agencies.
 She managed the issuance of over $5 Billion in tax exempt bonds, managed investments of over $1 Billion and developed and managed multimillion dollar annual budgets.